vmware-archive/vsphere-storage-for-docker/CONTRIBUTING.md

 - Create a branch, push changes and make sure tests do not break as reported by the CI system.
 - When ready post a PR.
 This will trigger a full set of tests on ESX.
 After all the tests pass and the review is complete the PR will be merged in.
+If the PR depends on new code checked into master, merge in the changes as a rebase and push the changes to the branch.
 - When the PR is merged in the CI system will re-run the tests against the master.
   On success a new Docker image will be ready for customers to deploy (This is only for the docker plugin, the ESX code needs to be shipped separately).